-- 1. Council may resolve to participate in a Joint Council Meeting to consider: - a) Collaborative projects; - b) Collaborative procurement; - c) Emergency response - 2.
-If Council has resolved to participate in a Joint Council Meeting, the Chief Executive Officer (or delegate) will agree on governance rules with the participating Councils. - 3.
-Where Southern Grampians Shire Council is the lead Council on a matter to be brought for consideration at a Joint Council Meeting, the Mayor will be nominated to Chair the Joint Council Meeting. - 4.
-A majority of Councillors will be appointed to represent Council at a Joint Council Meeting. - 5.
-Consistent information will be provided to Councillors prior to any Joint Council Meeting and every endeavour will be made by the Chief Executive Officer to facilitate a joint briefing. - 6.
-A joint briefing arranged in accordance with these Rules may be held electronically.
+- (a) Council may resolve to participate in a Joint Council Meeting to consider: - (i) Collaborative projects; - (ii) Collaborative procurement; - (iii) Emergency response - (b) If Council has resolved to participate in a Joint Council Meeting, the Chief Executive Officer (or delegate) will agree on governance rules with the participating Councils. - (c) Where Southern Grampians Shire Council is the lead Council on a matter to be brought for consideration at a Joint Council Meeting, the Mayor will be nominated to Chair the Joint Council Meeting. - (d) A majority of Councillors will be appointed to represent Council at a Joint Council Meeting. - (e) Consistent information will be provided to Councillors prior to any Joint Council Meeting and every endeavour will be made by the Chief Executive Officer to facilitate a joint briefing. - (f) A joint Council Meeting arranged in accordance with these Rules may be held electronically. - (g) A joint briefing arranged in accordance with these Rules may be held electronically.